obusorezekiel/ansible-config-mgt/README.md

 ## INSTALL AND CONFIGURE ANSIBLE ON EC2 INSTANCE.

-Kindly note that this Project 11 contains the code bases for both Project 12, and Project 13.
-However, the documentation is for project 11.
-See project 12 [Documentation here](https://github.com/obusorezekiel/ansible-config-proj-12)

 - Update Name tag on your Jenkins EC2 Instance to Jenkins-Ansible.
 We will use this server to run playbooks.

 ![Screenshot from 2022-10-11 13-00-48](https://user-images.githubusercontent.com/23356682/195110719-a3b35d5b-9e99-41b3-aac3-3fce4f1b8ed2.png)